-Many taxpayers will benefit from inflation-based adjustments to various deductions, exemptions, credits and thresholds for the 2017 tax year.
+Many taxpayers will benefit from inflation-based adjustments to various deductions, credits and thresholds for the 2018 tax year.
 A number of changes went into effect.
-The net effect is essentially a tax cut for the taxpayers who are affected.
+The most common effect is essentially a tax cut for the taxpayers who are affected.

-For the 2017 tax year, many taxpayers will benefit from inflation-based adjustments to various deductions, exemptions, credits and thresholds.
+For the 2018 tax year, many taxpayers will benefit from both tax reform measures pass in late 2017 and inflation-based adjustments to various deductions, credits and thresholds.
 By law, the Internal Revenue Service must make these adjustments based on the inflation rate.
 While not every amount is changed every year, there are always some adjustments.
-A number of changes went into effect in 2017.
-The net effect is essentially a tax cut for the taxpayers who are affected.
+A number of changes went into effect in 2018.
+The most common net effect is essentially a tax cut for the taxpayers who are affected.

 Deductions and exemptions